castelojb/research_flow/README.md

 Research Flow is built around the proposed Kernel Chain architectural pattern.
 This pattern leverages the strengths of the pipe-and-filter architecture, which is natural for the sequential steps common in ML experiments.

 In the Kernel Chain pattern, an ML experiment is modeled as a chain of Kernel objects.
 Each Kernel represents a semantically grouped set of steps within the experiment, such as data processing, model training, or evaluation.
-Kernels contain attributes that are connectable components (flows or transformers) and have a defined method (graph property) that specifies the main organization and execution logic of these components as a flow
+Kernels contain attributes that are connectable components (flows or transformers) and have a defined method (`pipeline_graph` property) that specifies the main organization and execution logic of these components as a flow

 The core idea is that the logic of execution is expressed directly through the arrangement and ordering of these steps within the code.
 Each component within a Kernel, and the Kernel itself, has well-defined input and output types

 <!-- TODO -->
-Next section havepolished and professional format for the **Example** section of a GitHub README, tailored to showcase your conceptual use case clearly and concisely
+Next section have a polished and professional format for the **Example** section of a GitHub README, tailored to showcase your conceptual use case clearly and concisely

 ---